mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 ## 3. Conclusion

 We have learned about OAuth, and how to connect an application to another using this framework protocol.
-Once you are familiar with the OAuth [flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/which-oauth-2-0-flow-should-i-use), implementing it becomes non-trivial.
+Once you are familiar with the OAuth [flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/which-oauth-2-0-flow-should-i-use), implementing it becomes easier.
 For more information on GitHub's web application flow, check out this [link](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).
 You can find the full code on my [GitHub](https://github.com/hkateu/MyHttp4sCode/tree/main/oauth/src/main) page.